 - 225 g (8oz) icing sugar sifted

-- 1 tsp vanilla paste or extract (optional)
+- 1 teaspoon vanilla paste or extract (optional)

-- 1-2 tbsp milk or double cream (optional)
+- 1-2 tablespoon milk or double cream (optional)

 - Place 150g (5oz) white chocolate broken into pieces in a heatproof bowl and place over a pan of hot water.
 Stir until melted.
 Remove from the heat and set aside.